 Monday, April 25, 2011

-First the art...recently I came across this gallery of paintings online that blew me away.
+First some art...recently I came across this gallery of paintings online that blew me away.
 The paintings are so beautiful and so detailed, I thought some of them looked almost like photos, they are that good.
 Obviously I could not resist sharing it with my readers, so if you have a minute and enjoy art, do have a peek here and tell me what you think :-)

 Moving on, it's been a while since I posted any type of oatmeal dosai recipe on this site.
 The last time I did I think it was this oat ragi recipe.
 That is because whenever I made dosai in the last couple of months, it has been the non oat instant dosai types like this one with chick pea flour and this one with wheat flour.
 But I started to miss oat dosai and decided to make one with veggies this time.